-My husband has been after me to make Stromboli at home for a long time, so when I joined the weekly #SundaySupper Movement recently and saw that the first theme I would be able to participate in was “Stuff, Roll, and Wrap” I knew immediately it was time to finally make one.
-I just couldn’t bring myself to make homemade dough for it, I tend to make a mess with flour, and really didn’t feel like cleaning it all up, so I just used refrigerated crescent rolls as the dough instead.
+My husband has been after me to make a homemade Stromboli recipe for a long time, so when I joined the weekly #SundaySupper Movement recently and saw that the first theme I would be able to participate in was “Stuff, Roll, and Wrap”, I knew immediately it was time to finally make one.
+I just couldn’t bring myself to make homemade dough for it, I tend to make a mess with flour, and really didn’t feel like cleaning it all up, so I decided to use refrigerated crescent roll sheets as the dough instead.

 The purpose of #SundaySupper is bringing family back around the table.
 Right now we almost always have dinner together, but as our daughter gets older and starts participating in different activities, I know it will probably get harder to do.
 I do consider it important to have meals together, have a chance to talk, reconnect, and just spend time together, and that’s why I decided to join this movement I had already heard so much about!

-I went with a simple ham and cheese stromboli instead of a regular Italian one hoping my daughter would eat it.
+I went with this recipe for stromboli, a simple Ham and Cheese Crescent Roll Stromboli, instead of a regular Italian Stromboli recipe, hoping my daughter would eat it.
 She did not.
 It appears we are at a VERY picky time period, she just didn’t buy the idea it was like a grilled ham and cheese.
 Not that she would eat that, either, I was just grasping at straws.

 and then a layer of sliced mozzarella cheese,

 followed by just a little Parmesan cheese.

 Then I carefully folded over the dough a quarter of the way, then completely over the rest of the filling, and pressed the ends of the dough together.

 After it was folded, I brush the top with a little egg white, and then sprinkled Italian seasoning lightly over the top, then baked it at 350 degrees for 20 minutes.